• Skip to Content

 Nature of the Program

-The Entrepreneurship and Innovation Major will prepare graduates for starting new ventures, as well as positions in organizations that propose, analyze, and implement entrepreneurial growth strategies.
-Through a flexible series of courses that emphasize both conceptual and hands-on/experiential learning, students will develop knowledge and skills that will provide them with a platform to start, run, and grow enterprises.
+The Entrepreneurship and Innovation Major will prepare graduates for starting new ventures, acquiring small businesses or franchises, and working in organizational roles that propose, analyze, and implement growth strategies.
+Through a flexible series of courses that emphasize both conceptual and hands-on/experiential learning and artificial intelligence, students will develop knowledge and skills that provide them with a platform to start, run, and grow enterprises.
 Career options for Entrepreneurship and Innovation Majors include:

 • Entrepreneur or business owner